rpy2/rpy2/doc/source/graphics.rst

-Whenever a large number of points are present, it can become interesting to try representing the density of "dots" on the scatterplot.
+Whenever a large number of points are present, it can become interesting to represent the density of "dots" on the scatterplot.

 With 2D bins: